eHabitat/ehabitat/docs/source/contributing/syntax_guide.md

 (adding_references)=
 ## Adding references

-In TimeXAI docs, we use {confval}`sphinx:intersphinx_mapping` to add references to other libraries functions and objects.
+In eHabitat docs, we use {confval}`sphinx:intersphinx_mapping` to add references to other libraries functions and objects.
 The {mod}`~sphinx.ext.intersphinx` ensures us that cross-references to the target project exist.
 It is the only way to link for multiversioned docs to link to themselves.
 It raises a warning if the target references are changed or removed.